confluentinc/ksql/design-proposals/klip-43-timestamp-data-type-support.md

 ### Casting

-Casting from TIMESTAMP to STRING will return the timestamp in ODBC canonical form with millisecond precision (yyyy-mm-dd HH:mm:ss:fff), and  casting from STRING to TIMESTAMP will attempt to parse the string into a TIMESTAMP.
+Casting from TIMESTAMP to STRING will return the timestamp in ISO-8601 form with millisecond precision (yyyy-mm-ddTHH:mm:ss:fff), and  casting from STRING to TIMESTAMP will attempt to parse the string into a TIMESTAMP.

 ```roomsql